 May 21, 2014: We look back at the biggest search in the history of the Great Smoky Mountains.
 In 1969, young Dennis Martin vanished and was never found.
 The failures led to life-saving lessons that revolutionized search and rescue training.

-(WBIR - Great Smoky Mountains) If you ever want to find someone in the wilderness of the Great Smoky Mountains, retired Park Ranger Dwight McCarter is a solid choice for a tracker to put hot on their trail.
+(WBIR - May 21, 2014) If you ever want to find someone in the wilderness of the Great Smoky Mountains, retired Park Ranger Dwight McCarter is a solid choice for a tracker to put hot on their trail.

 "I was lucky to pick things up from coworkers who were great trackers.
 With the years of experience, I see things the majority of people don't see at all," said McCarter.
 "A good tracker knows to look for the white.
 Always look for white.
 That bright white leads you to fresh tracks, new breaks in twigs, scuff marks.
 Things that lead you to people."

 From the time he started working at the national park in the 1960s until he retired in the mid-1990s, McCarter became a nationally renowned man-tracker who successfully located fugitives, missing aircraft, and several small children in the Park.
 He has enough tales to fill a book, which he did when he wrote Lost!
 A Ranger's Journal of Search and Rescue.

 In a chronicle of several success stories, an early chapter in McCarter's career as a novice searcher stands out due to the inability of hundreds of people to track down definitive answers.
 There was no trace of a missing child, despite the largest search and rescue mission in the history of the Great Smoky Mountains National Park.

 "Dennis Martin, on June 14, 1969, disappeared off the face of the earth never to be found," said McCarter.
 "It sticks with you."

 Father's Day Family Tradition